cloudentity/vertx-tools/README.md

 }
 ```

+>NOTE<br/>
+> Environment variables can be overridden also for spring-like references.

 ##### Replacing sensitive environment variable with configuration reference

 If an environment variable contains sensitive value (e.g. database password) we should read it from secure storage like Vault.